jonathansamines/io-transport-methods/README.md

 The public API is as follows:

 ### `io.transbordModel(options)`
-By describing a transbord model can compute a valid transportModel equivalent by returning a valid object to be computed by using a **transport matrix**.
+Describes a transbord model from which a valid equivalent transport model can be computed.
+Returns a valid configuration for **transport matrix**.

 + `options`
   - `nodes[]` - a node array composing the transbord network.